ansible-collections/dellemc.os9/README.md

     ansible-galaxy collection install dellemc.os9

 To install a specific version, a version range identifier must be specified.
-For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0:
+For example, to install the most recent version that is greater than or equal to 1.0.0 and less than 2.0.0.

     ansible-galaxy collection install 'dellemc.os9:>=1.0.0,<2.0.0'

-## Dependency
+## Version compatibility
-Ansible version **2.10 or later**
+Ansible version 2.10 or later

 > **NOTE**: For Ansible version lower than 2.10, Please use [dellos9 modules](https://ansible-dellos-docs.readthedocs.io/en/latest/modules.html#os9-modules) and [dellos roles](https://ansible-dellos-docs.readthedocs.io/en/latest/roles.html)